Program Director: Douglas O. Smith, JD

 Department of International Business website

 The curriculum for the International Business (IB) major is designed to educate students with a relatively broad knowledge of international commercial enterprises.
 IB majors can learn about international trade, financial, banking, monetary concepts and issues; import, export and international and regulatory practices; international accounting and taxation; global marketing; and/or management of global entities and human resources.
-Requiring a double major, students also obtain another major in a functional business field such as accounting, economics, entrepreneurship, finance, information technology, human resources management, marketing, real estate or supply chain managment.
+Requiring a double major, students also obtain another major in a functional business field such as accounting, economics, entrepreneurship, finance, information systems, human resources management, marketing, real estate or supply chain managment.

 Required: 12 credits plus an additional major in the college.
 Double counting of courses for two majors is not permitted.